Cyboars: Premise

+Characters

-Bushar, also known by the code name Bush hog, is an expert in battle strategy and is the leader of the Cyboars.
-His weapons include The Battle Bondolier, a bondolier containing slime slicks, blinding flare mines, and stink bombs.
+Bushar, also known by the codename "Bush Hog", is an expert in battle strategy and is the leader of the Cyboars since back when they were called the Wylde Pack.
+His weapons include The Battle Bandolier, a bandolier containing slime slicks, blinding flare mines, and stink bombs.
 He also has The Mud Guns, mud-shooting pistols.
-His character design consists of a black and grey suit with brown belts wrapped around the thighs and chest, along with blue dots around the body and gray/white sunglasses.
+His character design consists of a black and grey suit with brown belts wrapped around the thighs and chest, along with blue dots around the body, a military cap and gray/white sunglasses.

-Ardonna, also known by the code name Sparky, is a scientist, and is described as being smart and sassy.
-She has cyboarnetics letting her hack into any machine.
-Her character design consists of a partly pink suit with long blonde hair.
+Ardonna, also known by the codename "Sparky" (short for "Sparkatronic Cerebrial-Cortextual Interfacer"), is a scientist and is described as being smart and sassy.
+She has cyboarnetics that let her hack into any machine.
+Being the female of the species, Ardonna lacks the tusks of her male counterparts, and her character design consists of a partly pink suit and long blonde hair.

-Sen Sunar, also known by the code name Old Fang, is a martial arts master.
-Using his concentration, his sword, made from the tusk of a Stygorian dinosaur, can summon an energy ghost of the dinosaur which will then obey his commands.
+Sen Sunar, also known by the codename "Old Fang", is a martial arts master who is the oldest and wisest of the Cyboars.
+Using his concentration and a sword made from the tusk of a Stygorian dinosaur, he can summon an energy ghost of the ancient beast which will then obey his commands.
 His character design consists of a purple and gray suit with two swords.